Maryann Amiano, Tax Collector

 Information regarding NJ American Water Sewer Bills (posted 2/17/21)

-Payments and PTR forms may also be left in the secure metal drop-box affixed to the building on the right hand side of the door.
+Payments and PTR forms may be left in the secure metal drop-box affixed to the building on the right-hand side of the door.
 Do not put cash in the drop box.
-Call the tax office to set up an appointment for a cash payment.

 How are property taxes calculated?